 Dr. Bruce Graves grew up in Hendersonville, Tennessee, and attended the University of Tennessee in Knoxville for both his undergraduate and graduate degrees.
 Fortunately Dr. Bruce chose Murphy Road as his place to demonstrate his passion for his profession.
 His special interests include canine and feline medicine and surgery, small animal endocrinology, and ophthalmology.
 During his off time, Dr. Graves enjoys scuba diving, water skiing, and UT and Titans football.
 He shares his home with his partner and has two chocolate labs, Courdaroy and Lilly.

 Dr. Leighton Bell has spent most of his life in Nashville.
 After receiving a BA degree from Vanderbilt University, he spent two years as a Peace Corps volunteer in West Africa.
 His decision to pursue a career in veterinary medicine led him to Middle Tennessee State University and then to Auburn University College of Veterinary Medicine, where he completed his degree in 1996.
 Since graduation, he has been on the staff of Murphy Road Animal Hospital.
 How great for us!
-Dr. Bell and his wife, Mary, have three children and, at last count, five dogs and three cats.
+Dr. Bell and his wife, Mary, have three children and, at last count, five dogs and five cats.